llaine/cubieboard2-archlinux/README.md

 ### Managing the script

 1. Find your sdcard with `df -h`
-2. Launch the script, follow the instruction.
+2. Launch the script as `sudo`, follow the instruction.

 ### Connecting to the cubie